 Let’s start with the bottom line: orienteering is fun!

 First up is the social aspect.
 At a typical meet, you’ll join dozens, hundreds, or maybe even thousands of others.
-Many of these will be diehard orienteers, others hikers, trail runners, map geeks, or none-of-the-aboves just looking to try their hand at something new.
+Many of these will be diehard orienteers, some are hikers, trail runners, map geeks, or none-of-the-above just looking to try their hand at something new.